Holy Wednesday in Granada - Cofradías and Processions,

-This is one of the most beautiful and breathtaking processions of Holy Week in Granada.
+This is one of the most beautiful and breathtaking processions of the Holy Week in Granada.

-Without a doubt, the best place to see it from is on its way back to the Abbey on top of the Sacromonte, where the gypsies receive the icons with bonfires and saetas (prayers sung in flamenco style without instruments).
+Undoubtley, one of the best places to see it: on its way back to the Sacromonte Abbey on top of the Sacromonte, where the gypsies receive the icons with bonfires and saetas (prayers sung in flamenco style without instruments).
+However, this takes place almost at dawn and it's a long way from the city center.

 Their procession leaves the university chapel (the parish church of the Santos Justo y Pastor) at 17:00.